 - public performance, for example in a dramatic or musical play;

-- the recording of the work, for example in the form of CDs or DVDs;
+- the recording of the work, for example in CD or DVD formats;

 - the broadcasting of the work by radio, cable or satellite;